collinsmith/checksum-validator/README.md

 ```
 chk.jar -h
 usage: chk
- -e,--equals <arg>   Validates that the hash against this string
+ -d,--diff <arg>     Checks the difference between this hash and the computed one
  -h,--help           Prints this message
  -m,--mode <arg>     Algorithm to use (Defaults to MD5)
  -v,--verbose        Outputs progress of calculation